Coffee Varieties

 • Productivity: Better than Pacas.

-• Disease resistance: Good against weather and wind.
+• Disease resistance: Good against weather and wind; Pacamara selections are being developed for improved Roya tolerance.

 • Cup: Complex aromatics; good acidity when cultivated at high altitude in good conditions.